gvwilson/thirdbit/src/fiction/cloudherd/index.md

 But the whisper in her head was real, and she knew that mind-voice as well as she knew the sound of Grappa Gas's wooden leg on the cobblestones behind her.
+She swallowed hard,
+mumbled, "Excuse me,"
-She swallowed hard and mumbled, "Excuse me," then hurried toward the steps nearest the fortress gate.
+and hurried toward the stone staircase near the fortress gate.

-She was breathing hard by the time she reached the top of the wall.
-It was wide enough for three people to walk side by side, and the parapets along its outer edges were interrupted every dozen strides by slits, each one a slightly different shape for reasons known only to their makers.
+The top of the wall was wide enough for three people to walk side by side.
+The parapet along its outer edges were interrupted every dozen strides by slits, each one a slightly different shape for reasons known only to the Pilots.
-Half a dozen sturdy wooden stairs just in front of her brought to a square platform high enough for her to see over the top of the wall's outer edge.
+A sturdy wooden platform allowed her to see over the wall edge.
 She shaded her eyes with her hand and looked up the valley.

 There,
-coming around the bend in the pass, was a faint smudge of white.
+coming around the bend in the pass, was a faint smudge of gray.
 She turned around and ran as fast as she could back to the square.

 "*Amma*! *Amma!* He's coming back!"
 She skidded to a stop on the cobblestones.
 "Big Blue—he's coming back!"

-A dozen heads turned to look at her.
+Heads turned to look at her.
 "What?" the tiger growled, his ears going back.

 "It's Big Blue," Noxy insisted.
 "I just saw him from the wall.
 He's coming back."
-*And he only has one person on him, she wanted to add, but there was no way she could pretend that she'd seen that, not from so far away.
+*And he only has one person on him*, she wanted to add, but there was no way she could pretend that she'd seen that, not from so far away.

-Half the village crowded onto the platform overlooking the cloud pen to watch Aft bring Big Blue home.
+A dozen people crowded onto the platform overlooking the cloud pen to watch Aft bring Big Blue home.
+Rind stood next to Indy,
+stone-faced,
-Rind stood next to Indy, stone-faced, with a silent, glowering Grappa Gas beside her.
+with a glowering Grappa Gas beside her.

 The big bull scraped wetly against the side of the ravine.
 Aft hopped onto the platform and gave the cloud one last comforting pat.